fauzanghazi000/fauzanghazi.github.io/sample_project.md

-## This can be a template for an internal prject
+## This is a template for me for any write-up on Github

 **Project description:** You can use this template to create projects in the future.
 Simply duplicate the page and change the text and images.